koifinance/NixCore/README.md

 ### What is NIX?
 ---

-NIX is an open source digital currency that focuses on privacy centered metrics.
-NIX's goal is to create a global private cross chain transaction platform.
-With NIX's initial use case, you will be able to privatize any cryptocurrency through use of the NIX DEX platform.
-Giving all currencies the power of privacy.
+NIX is a digital currency that combines Atomic Swaps/Smart Contracts and privacy using our unique, innovative Ghost Protocol to provide the world with a truly anonymous and decentralized transfer of assets for the cross-chain era

 ### Key Features
 ---

-* NIX utilizes a custom built privacy library that integrates Zerocoin/Bulletproofs and TOR support.
+* NIX utilizes a custom built privacy library that integrates Zerocoin/Stealthoutputs/Bulletproofs and TOR support.
 This allows transaction privacy in its fullest and most trustless form.

 * NIX aims to create a privatized DEX platform built on top of already developed DEX volumes to conduct privatized atomic swaps through use of NIX’s privacy library.

-* Ghost Protocol to enhance privacy features.
+* Ghost Protocol and Ghost Vault to enhance privacy features.

 For more information, please visit [NixPlatform.io](https://nixplatform.io/nixplatform.io) or read the [whitepaper](https://nixplatform.io/nixplatform.io/whitepaper).